The relevant merger control legislation in Ukraine includes the following:

 Notification is compulsory if the transaction amounts to a concentration, and the thresholds triggering merger clearance are met.
 The Competition Law provides for the following exemptions (such transactions are not considered concentrations):

 Failure to notify can attract a fine of up to 5% of the turnover in the year immediately preceding the year when the fine is imposed.
-Such fine can be imposed on the entire corporate group of the infringer that allows the AMC to fine any local subsidiaries of the parties and improves the AMC's chances to successfully collect fines.
+Such a fine can be imposed on the entire corporate group of the infringer, which allows the AMC to fine any local subsidiaries of the parties and improves the AMC's chances to successfully collect fines.

-As a matter of practice, fines for failure to notify are calculated based on the AMC Guidelines on Fines (which have a recommendatory nature, although the AMC has publicly committed to following them).
+As a matter of practice, fines for failure to notify are calculated based on the AMC Guidelines on Fines (which are of a recommendatory nature, although the AMC has publicly committed to following them).
 Under the Guidelines, the "base" fines for failing to notify are as follows:

 The above "base" amounts may be further adjusted depending on the effect of the violation on competition, the nature of the market involved, the profitability of operations connected with the violation, and other aggravating or mitigating circumstances.
 Based on recent AMC practice, the fines usually range from EUR5,000 to EUR16,000.
-Also, in 2019 the AMC imposed two biggest fines in its history for merger control violations – EUR1.9 million and EUR1.8 million.
-It appears that the AMC deviated from the rules provided by the Guidelines on Fines (in the past the fines did not exceed EUR500,000 for such violations).
+Also, between 2019 and 2021, the AMC imposed three large fines (each ranging between EUR1.8 and EUR1.9 million).
+This shows that the AMC may deviate from the rules provided by the Guidelines on Fines in certain situations (in the past the fines for such violations did not exceed EUR500,000).

 Information about the imposed fine, the identity of the parties, and the non-confidential version of the fining decision, which normally includes general description of the transaction structure and the markets involved, are published by the AMC on its website.